Spirent/openperf/doc/modules/dynamic.md

 ## API

-Generators can be configured to use Dynamic Results at time of start.
-All generators that implies Dynamic Results use the same common API described in that document.
+Generators can be configured to use Dynamic Results at generator time start.
+All generators that support Dynamic Results use the same API request and response structure described in that document.
 However, not all generators support Dynamic Results.
-Please, see the generator documentation for more information.
+Please, see the generator documentation for more information and list of available field names.

 ## Configuration

 Dynamic Results configuration consists of the Threshold and T-Digest configuration arrays.
+The arrays are optional and can be absent.

 ```json
 {